Course Catalog 2024-2025

 WRT 118lg Colloquium: Topics in Writing-Language and Gender (4 Credits)

 How people speak – the words they choose, the way they structure their sentences, the pitch of their voices, even their gender while speaking – is constantly judged by those around them.
 Examining the interaction of gender and language leads to questions, such as how does gender shape the way people use language, how does gender affect others’ perceptions of speech (both written and verbal), what variation occurs across cultures with regards to gender and language?
 This course uses the topic of language and gender to expand upon and improve rhetorical and writing skills.
+Restrictions: WRT 118 may be repeated once with a different topic.
 Enrollment limited to 15.
 WI

 Fall, Spring, Variable